New Math: Overview

 In the New Math curriculum for traditional topics such as geometry, geometric intuition and diagrams, like this illustration of the law of sines, were eschewed in favor of an austere and abstract presentation in terms of linear algebra.

 In France, from elementary school to the French Baccalaureate, traditional topics such as Euclidean geometry and calculus were de-emphasized in favor of mathematical and formal logic; (naive) set theory; abstract algebra (groups, rings, and fields); real analysis (including the construction of real numbers); complex numbers; theory of probability; number theory; and bases other than 10.
-In the case of Euclidean geometry, the use of intuition and diagrams were replaced by a formal approach using linear algebra (linear transformations and vector spaces).
+In the case of Euclidean geometry, the use of intuition and diagrams was replaced by a formal approach using linear algebra (linear transformations and vector spaces).
 For example, the notion of the angle between two vectors were given with no diagrams at all while complex numbers were defined in terms of matrices and fields.
 Keeping track of non-decimal notation required the need to distinguish numbers (values) from the numerals that represent them.
 This conception of mass public education was inherited from the interwar period and was taken for granted; the model for the elites was to be applied to all segments of society.

 All of the New Math projects emphasized some form of learning by discovery.
 Students worked in groups to invent theories about problems posed in the textbooks.
 Materials for teachers described the classroom as "noisy."
-Part of the job of the teacher was provide instructional scaffolding, that is, to move from table to table assessing the theory that each group of students had developed and "torpedo" wrong theories by providing counterexamples.
+Part of the job of the teacher was to provide instructional scaffolding, that is, to move from table to table assessing the theory that each group of students had developed and "torpedo" wrong theories by providing counterexamples.
 For that style of teaching to be tolerable for students, they had to experience the teacher as a colleague rather than as an adversary or as someone concerned mainly with grading.
 New Math workshops for teachers, therefore, spent as much effort on the pedagogy as on the mathematics.

 In Japan, New Math was supported by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), but not without encountering problems, leading to student-centered approaches.